Sport & Wellbeing

 The Form Tutor acts as an academic tutor, reading through reports with their students and helping them to set targets so that they learn to evaluate their own performance critically.
 We track each pupils’ progress throughout their school career so that we can match potential closely to achievement.

-We work with the Emotional Health Academy, who provide support to pupils, parents and staff.
+We have a dedicated counsellor, who provides support to pupils, parents and staff.
 This may take the form of parent sessions, pupil groups or tutor sessions, one-to-ones or working with particular families where there is a need.
 It provides support to ensure the mental wellbeing of all those involved in the St Gabriel’s community.

 We are deeply committed to pupils’ wellbeing and aim to create an environment where everyone aspires to develop their sporting ability.
 In addition, PE staff give advice and guidance relating to mindfulness and the extensive opportunities in sport from performer and coach to official.